abtion/rails-template/README.md

 ### Capybara Screenshots in CI

 When a spec using Capybara fails in CI a screenshot will be saved under Github Actions Artifacts.
 If need be you can download the `capybara.zip` file and extract it to get to the screenshots.

+### Set up Dependabot

+To allow Dependabot to auto-merge security updates, you need to add a secret token to the settings of your project on GitHub.
+Follow these steps:

+1. Go to "Settings" > "Secrets".
+2. Click "New secret".
+3. Set the name to `DEPENDABOT_TOKEN` and insert a secret key (must be maximum 64 kb).
+4. Click "Add secret".

 ## Contributing